Pros and Cons of Silicone Rubber

 Posted on 04/05/2020 Category: General Martins Rubber blog, Latest News, Rubber moulding

-Silicones are a family of high-performance materials whose unique molecular structure mean that they can come in many different forms, including liquids, solids, semi-viscous pastes, oils, greases and rubber.
-We use this versatile rubber material in a range of settings, from visual, highly aesthetic components to food-grade kitchen utensils.
+Silicones are a family of high-performance materials whose unique molecular structure means they can come in many forms, including liquids, solids, semi-viscous pastes, oils, greases and rubber.
+We use this versatile rubber material in various settings, from visual, highly aesthetic components to food-grade kitchen utensils.
 In this article, Martin’s Rubber explains the advantages and disadvantages of silicone rubber.

 What is silicone rubber?